 If you are visiting Tavistock, then Roots & Vines is well worth investigation selling fresh local produce including fruit, vegetables, beers, wines, preserves, cheese, artisan bread and more.

 Callington Country Market is on the first Sunday of each month.
 Tavistock Farmers’ Market is well worth a visit (voted the ‘Best Farmer’s Market in the South West’ and a finalist for Britain’s Favourite Farmers’ Market) and in this attractive riverside town.
 The markets take place on the 2nd, 4th and 5th Saturdays of each month.
 In Plymouth, the Royal William Yard Good Food Market is on the first Sunday of each month.
-Also Tamar Grow Local offers online orders for delivery or collection of produce from within the Tamar Valley (hopefully their markets will restart soon as well).
+Tamar Grow Local offers online orders for delivery or collection of produce from within the Tamar Valley (hopefully their markets will restart soon as well).

 Our closest supermarket is a large Waitrose near Saltash which is less than 15 minutes away.
 A few minutes further away is a Tesco in Callington.
 Both will deliver here, Sainsburys will also deliver as well.
 If you want to stock the fridge ready for your arrival, we are happy to accept a supermarket delivery with prior agreement.

-The Carew Arms in Anthony (just under 30 minutes away) does excellent food and is very close to Portwrinkle beach and Anthony House (National Trust property).
+The Carew Arms in Anthony (just under 30 minutes away) does good food and is very close to Portwrinkle beach and Anthony House (National Trust property).
 If you are at the beach in Cawsand, then do check out The Devonport Inn or The Salty Dog Cafe.
 Also well worth a visit is Heskyn Mill, both for the decor and the food.
 Summink Different in Downderry offers some delicious snacks and meals and is fully vegetarian / vegan.

 Saltash has a number of good Indian and Chinese restaurants (a few will deliver), that also do take-away.
 Plus fish & chips or pub meals.